-- 01 Qualified retirement plan distributions (doesn't apply to IRAs) you receive after separation from service when the separation from service occurs in or after the year you reach age 55 (age 50 for qualified public safety employees). - 02 Distributions made as part of a series of substantially equal periodic payments (made at least annually) for your life (or life expectancy) or the joint lives (or joint life expectancies) of you and your designated beneficiary (if from an employer plan, payments must begin after separation from service). - 03 Distributions due to total and permanent disability.
+- 01 Qualified retirement plan distributions (doesn't apply to IRAs) you receive after separation from service when the separation from service occurs in or after the year you reach age 55 (age 50 for qualified public safety employees).
+For distributions to qualified public safety employees on or after December 30, 2022, include distributions to employees with 25 years of service with the plan, distributions to firefighters covered by private sector retirement plans, and distributions to those employees who provide services as a corrections officer or as a forensic security employee, providing for the care, custody, and control of forensic patients, who meet the age requirement above. - 02 Distributions made as part of a series of substantially equal periodic payments (made at least annually) for your life (or life expectancy) or the joint lives (or joint life expectancies) of you and your designated beneficiary (if from an employer plan, payments must begin after separation from service).
+Distributions received as periodic payments on or after December 29, 2022, will not fail to be treated as substantially equal merely because they are received as an annuity. - 03 Distributions due to total and permanent disability.
 You are considered disabled if you can furnish proof that you can't do any substantial gainful activity because of your physical or mental condition.
-A medical determination that your condition can be expected to result in death or to be of long, continued, and indefinite duration must be made. - 04 Distributions due to death (doesn't apply to modified endowment contracts). - 05 Qualified retirement plan distributions up to the amount you paid for unreimbursed medical expenses during the year minus 7.5% of your adjusted gross income (AGI) for the year. - 06 Qualified retirement plan distributions made to an alternate payee under a qualified domestic relations order (doesn't apply to IRAs). - 07 IRA distributions made to certain unemployed individuals for health insurance premiums. - 08 IRA distributions made for qualified higher education expenses. - 09 IRA distributions made for the purchase of a first home, up to \$10,000. - 10 Qualified retirement plan distributions made due to an IRS levy. - 11 Qualified distributions to reservists while serving on active duty for at least 180 days. - 12 Other (see Other next).
-Also, enter this code if more than one exception applies.
+A medical determination that your condition can be expected to result in death or to be of long, continued, and indefinite duration must be made. - 04 Distributions due to death (doesn't apply to modified endowment contracts). - 05 Qualified retirement plan distributions up to the amount you paid for unreimbursed medical expenses during the year minus 7.5% of your adjusted gross income (AGI) for the year. - 06 Qualified retirement plan distributions made to an alternate payee under a qualified domestic relations order (doesn't apply to IRAs).